jan-stehlik/big-O-exercise/examples/exponential/README.md

 - If the algorithm recursively calls branches, usually its exponential time complexity.
 - `O(2^N)` algorithms are often optimised by dynamic programming.
-- Memoise heavy and/or repetitive computation
+- Memoise heavy and/or repetitive computations.